 Passing the Rock of Ages, where the Rev. Toplady is reputed to have written his famous hymn, riders face possibly the most challenging stretch of the Ride - ascending the Combe.
 It's about 2.5 miles of steady uphill riding, but at c.
 5-6% gradient (1 in 20 or so in old money) it should be manageable for most people.
 But whether on bike or on foot, it's definitely worth the effort!

-Once at the top of the Combe, there's a nice, flat(ish) stretch along the top of the Mendips as the route makes its way to the halfway point and the picturesque village of Priddy, with its wonderful village green and tempting Butcombe pub (the Queen Vic, serving a lovely pint of Butcombe Bitter)!
+Once at the top of the Combe, there's a nice, flat(ish) stretch along the top of the Mendips as the route makes its way to the halfway point near the village of Priddy, and this is where riders will encounter some fabulous panoramic views and also the big descent of the day - a lovely but quite narrow 1.5-mile downhill section that just requires sensible and careful riding.

 However, if you're in desperate need of an additional significant climb this is where you'll find the second optional section - comprising another fast descent followed by a 3-mile climb of the iconic Cheddar Gorge.
 This is recommended for experienced riders only.

-From here, the route descends onto the Somerset Levels and heads towards Wedmore via some wonderful, quiet country lanes.
+From here, the route continues on the Somerset Levels and heads towards Wedmore via some wonderful, quiet country lanes.

 And here's where you'll find the third and final optional section - a flat-ish 6-mile stretch that will introduce you to even more of the wonderful Levels.

-The route joins the A370 briefly on the approach into Weston, and the Ride finally finishes on the Beach Lawns just behind Weston's revamped seafront, where friends, family and other well-wishers will be gathered to help riders celebrate their achievement!
+The route joins the A370 briefly on the approach into Weston, it then passes through Uphill and the Ride finally finishes on the Beach Lawns just behind Weston's lovely seafront, where friends, family and other well-wishers will be gathered to help riders celebrate their achievement!

 To download the printable step-by-step route guide please click HERE